asmotor/asmotor/README.md

 To install ```git``` and ```cmake```, it is suggested you use your distribution's package manager.
 For macOS, use [brew](https://brew.sh) or [MacPorts](https://www.macports.org).

+# Editing code
+A VSCode extension that enables syntax highlighting is also available at https://marketplace.visualstudio.com/items?itemName=ASMotor.asmotor-syntax

 # Further reading
 Dive into the documentation to learn more about: